confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 description: Learn how to use the CREATE STREAM statement on a Kafka topic
 ---

-In ksqlDB, you create streams from {{ site.aktm }} topics, and you create streams of query results from other streams.
+In ksqlDB, you create streams from existing {{ site.aktm }} topics, create streams that will create new {{ site.aktm }} topics, or create streams of query results from other streams.

--   Use the CREATE STREAM statement to create a stream from a Kafka topic.
+-   Use the CREATE STREAM statement to create a stream from an existing Kafka topic, or a new Kafka topic.
 -   Use the CREATE STREAM AS SELECT statement to create a query stream from an existing stream.